-DENVER, CO – Horrific murals line the walls of Denver International Airport, however, most travelers fail to notice the Denver Airport Paintings or their sinister meanings.
-Upon closer look, one must wonder why such artwork is on display in a public place such as an International Airport?
+DENVER, CO – The Denver Airport Murals are simply, horrific however, most travelers fail to notice the Denver Airport Murals or their sinister meanings.
+Upon closer look, one must wonder why these pieces of art are on display in a public place such as Denver International Airport?
 After reading this article you may look at the Denver airport murals in a very new light.

 The images shown in this article are far from soothing and came at a cost to Colorado taxpayers in the amount of $100,000.
 The symbolism shown below is surely unique for a mural in the Denver Airport.